-Tim commenced pupillage in September 2019, having previously practised as a solicitor for seven years.
-Tim’s practice is focussed on all types and elements of employment disputes, together with a broad range of personal injury matters.
+Before transferring to the Bar, Tim previously practised as a solicitor for seven years at two City firms.
+Tim’s practice is focused on all types and elements of employment disputes, together with a broad range of personal injury matters.

 As a solicitor specialising in employment disputes, Tim managed cases in the Tribunal, EAT and High Court, acting for individuals, businesses and trade unions, as well as some litigation in the Court of Appeal.
 He has considerable experience of all aspects of employment litigation, including unfair dismissal, whistleblowing, discrimination and equal pay claims.
 Tim has also had significant involvement in complex confidentiality, trade secrets, restrictive covenant and team move litigation, particularly in the financial services and real estate sectors and including working on a number of pre-issue injunctions.
 In addition, Tim has experience of advising on worker status and gig economy issues, and his commentary on the subject has been quoted by the Times, the Guardian, the Wall Street Journal and the BBC.

 Alongside his employment work, Tim also has an interest in and is looking to develop a broad practice in all elements of personal injury law, with a particular focus on those areas that cross over with his employment practice, such as stress at work, employer’s liability, workplace accidents and industrial disease litigation.
 During the first months of his pupillage, Tim has worked on a range of personal injury cases, including assisting Leading Counsel with complex litigation arising from criminal activity and researching points of appeal for a senior member of Chambers.
 Tim additionally has particular interests in asbestos, aviation and travel litigation cases and has spent time working with members of Chambers on these types of disputes.

 Tim will also be accepting instructions on a range of small claims, fast track and road traffic cases.